How to make the most of Oak's quizzes to maximise teaching and learning time.

-You told us that sharing quiz results would be really valuable to track pupil progress, whether they are learning remotely or in the classroom.
-We hope this will help to give you a better understanding of each of your pupils’ knowledge and skills, to better shape any catch-up intervention and to personalise revision.
+Teachers told us that sharing quiz results would be really valuable to track pupil progress, whether they are learning remotely or in the classroom – so we've created a new feature to allow pupils to send teachers results directly.

 How to share quiz scores

 - Pupils complete a quiz before or after a lesson in our Classroom

 The quiz is automatically marked and pupils are shown a final score

 The pupils can then share the score directly to Google Classroom or Microsoft Teams, or copy a unique link to email you or upload to your school’s VLE

 Teachers are able to see a breakdown of the pupil's answers by question, as well as a final score

 Our newly designed unit quizzes are a formative tool to help to identify gaps in pupils’ knowledge.
 They are available across all English, Maths, Science, Geography and History units of work.